wilhelser/bowtie-vagrant/README.md

 1. First, login to phpmyadmin and dump the `wordpress` db to `bowtie-wordpress.sql` in the `www` folder.
 2. Run `$ vagrant destroy` to delete the VM
 3. When you are ready to use the site again, run `$ vagrant up --provision`.
 This will rebuild the box and import the db again.

-**Remember, running the provisioner will overwrite your site files and db with a new install.**

 ## Repackaging Box for Vagrant Cloud